SymbioticLab/FedScale/fedscale/edge/android/README.md

       - num_classes: 10                       # Number of categories
   ```

-- **Submit job:** After figuring out the configuration, we can submit the FL training job in the cloud, which then will automatically coordinate edge clients.
+- **Submit job:** After figuring out the configuration, you can submit the FL training job to the cloud server, which will then automatically coordinate edge clients.

   ```
   cd $FEDSCALE_HOME/docker